Solhotel-hsinchu/Sol-Hotel-E-FAQ-/README.md

   {
     q: "Breakfast Contents ・ Serving Hours?",
     a: `▪ Buffet with Chinese, Western, and Japanese selections.<br>
         ▪ Served 6:30 ~ 10:00.
-Please provide your room number and number of guests.<br>
+Please provide your room number and number of guests.<br><br>
         ★ During peak holiday periods, dining time may be limited to 1 hour.` },
   {